N F C Cachemaille-Day

 Thomas Figgis Curtis (1845-1924) was related to H Hughes whose wife's maiden name had been Curtis.
 On Hughes's death in 1883 he took over his stained glass firm, Ward and Hughes and renamed it Curtis, Ward and Hughes.
 The firm lasted until Curtis died and he himself designed some glass for it, such as the signed window of 1901 at East Winch, Norfolk.
 However, most of the firm's work whilst he was in charge was designed by G Parlby.
-This glass used a more pictorial and less mediaevalising idiom, characteristic of the late C19 than the firm's earlier products.
+Both mens' glass was in a more pictorial and less mediaevalising idiom, characteristic of the late C19, than the firm's earlier products.
 Curtis had a house at Rustington, where he and his family were living in 1911.

 For work see under Ward and Hughes

 J E K Cutts and J P Cutts

 John Edward Knight Cutts (1847-1938) and John Priston Cutts (1854-1935) were brothers, who were both pupils and then assistants of E Christian (see above).
 J E K Cutts started in practice in 1873, designing at least one church in partnership with Arthur Heygate Mackmurdo (1851-1942), the precursor of Art Nouveau (B 45 p786).
 During the earlier part of his career, most of the churches he designed and restored were in the western part of England and London.
 His brother initially assisted him, eg providing quantities, but was a partner by 1886 (B 51 p222), after which they became chiefly known for their large, yet inexpensive urban churches, which are unexpectedly grand and well proportioned.
 J P Cutts in particular also designed houses.